List of federal political parties in Canada: Non-party parliamentary groups

-Senate
+Senate caucuses

-The Senate of Canada currently has three non-party parliamentary groups: the Independent Senators Group (ISG), the Canadian Senators Group (CSG), and the Progressive Senate Group (PSG).
+The Senate of Canada is Canada's unelected upper chamber.
+It currently has three non-party parliamentary groups: the Independent Senators Group (ISG), the Canadian Senators Group (CSG), and the Progressive Senate Group (PSG).
 These three groups do not share a formal ideology, platform, or membership in any one political party; the caucuses primarily serve to provide organizational support and better leverage parliamentary resources.
 Conservative senators remain formally affiliated with the Conservative Party of Canada.